 “If you are using a chain or homemade groomer, you are doing nothing to keep those particles mixed,” explains Heidi Zorn, president of Premier Equestrian.
 “People call me and say, ‘My arena rail is rutted and I need to fix my base’.
 But nine times out of ten, the arena rail is at the base level where it should be.
 It’s outside of the rail where the footing is a problem, because they haven’t groomed it properly, and the particles have broken down, formed clay, and built up a false base.”

-By contrast, working an arena regularly with a Premier Equestrian Groomer—which come in various sizes and price points to suit the needs of all types of equestrian facility—will promote the longevity and usefulness of the footing surface and protect the health and stability of the arena base.
+By contrast, working an arena regularly with an ABI SportPro – Premier Equestrian Edition Groomer—which comes in various sizes and price points to suit the needs of all types of equestrian facility—will promote the longevity and usefulness of the footing surface and protect the health and stability of the arena base.

 WHY PREMIER EQUESTRIAN GROOMING EQUIPMENT IS SUPERIOR

 SportPro Groomers have S-tines to dig, lift, mix, fluff, and level footing; coil tines to blend, smooth, finish, fill grooves, and pack down footing; and two sets of rollers to stabilize and compact the surface, eliminating any risk of tines digging too deep and damaging the base.
 Tines can be adjusted to various depths and angles, depending on the objective, and can move back and forth as well as up and down.

 “Sometimes you just need to smooth the footing out,” says Zorn.
 “But other times you need to really dig deep and till it.”